 N’awlins – say it with me tourists (or New Awlins if you want to sound authentic, according to Urban Dictionary)!
 This Louisianian city is the friendliest place on Earth.
-There is no denying it, NOLA is wild; be prepared to lose you life and your liver to this hot mess if following these tips on things to do in New Orleans.
+There is no denying it, NOLA is wild; be prepared to lose you life and your liver to this hot mess if following these tips on cool things to do in New Orleans.
 From the French Quarter to Bourbon, the Garden District and Marigny, each neighbourhood and street has something unique to offer from partying to jazz, art and culture.